 Stay linked to online communities and social media outlets during the Destiny 2 Beta.
 The Destiny community forums will have Bungie employees researching issues and multiplayer lovers discussing the title.
 You should check the forums for up-to-the-minute details on problems that users are running into as well.
 Reddit’s DestinyTheGame community will have gamers putting teams together and investigating problems.
 Check the site each evening for new details and reactions from other players.

-Pre-Order to Get Access to the Destiny 2 Beta
+Pre-Order to Get Early Access to the Destiny 2 Beta

 Gamers that place a Destiny 2 pre-order won't spend hours downloading the files they need for the Destiny 2 Beta.
-They’ll get time with the game before it's opened to the public.
+They will get time with the game before it's opened to the public.

 The Destiny 2 Beta opens to PC players on on August 28th for anyone that pre-orders a PC copy of the game.
 The open beta starts on August 29th, and everyone will attempt to play the game then.